December 20, 2021

 This is a guest post on how to quit your full-time job and start freelance writing full time from freelancer Brittany Risher.
 Read more freelance writer guest posts and get freelance writing tips to find out how to become a freelance writer.

 Brittany Risher is a content strategist, editor, and writer specializing in health and lifestyle content.
 After earning her bachelor’s and master’s degrees in journalism from Northwestern University, she worked at Men’s Health, Prevention, Women’s Health, Shape, and Greatist before going freelance three years ago.
 Her current clients include Sonima, Elemental, ZocDoc, Men’s Health, and Whisky Advocate.

 1. How did you get started freelancing?

 I began my career as a health editor and worked full time for websites and magazines such as Men’s Health, Women’s Health, and Shape for eight years.
 I then left the health and wellness space to take the opportunity to help launch a website about online business and entrepreneurship for Ramit Sethi called GrowthLab.
 While I’d gained experience with content marketing in my past jobs, this position gave me a chance to learn much more.
 After a year, I decided to go freelance because I wanted to be able to “do it all”—strategy, marketing, editing, writing, and project management.
-I also wanted to return to health, nutrition writing and wellness content, because that’s my passion.
+I also wanted to return to health nutrition writing and wellness content, because that’s my passion.
 I’ve been a full-time freelance writer for more than three years now.
+(Check out these article pitch examples before you send your first story idea as a freelancer.)

 2. Do you mind sharing some early freelance rates you earned when starting out?

 When I started out, I took a part-time project management job with Everyday Health for $65 per hour.
 For my freelance writing jobs, I earned between $325 and $800.
 (The high end was for a physical therapy and sports performance company.)
 Today, my hourly freelance rate is typically $125, and my highest-paying writing assignments pay $1 per word.
-(Find out how much freelance writing for magazines pays._
+(Wait, how much do magazine writers make on average?)

 3. When did you first consider full-time freelance as an option?